-The Balance Sheet reiterates the downward movement in Total Reserves of £150.541 million to a closing position as at 31 March 2021 of £155.526 million.
-This movement creates a corresponding increase in the Net Assets held by the Council at 31 March 2021.
+The Balance Sheet reconciles the movement in Total Reserves (increase of £274.023 million) resulting in a closing position as at 31 March 2023 of £587.992 million.
+This movement creates a corresponding increase in the Net Assets held by the Council at 31 March 2023.

-Property, Plant and Equipment fell by £11.437 million as downward revaluations in the parts of the Council's operational property and land estate fell by more that acquisitions and capital asset enhancements.
+Property, Plant and Equipment increased by £19.080 million largely as a result of upward revaluations in the Council's operational property and land estate, and additions that more than offset deprecation in the year.